HarshvardhanUnnithan/HarshvardhanUnnithan/README.md

-# Hi there 👋
+# Hi there 👋,My Name is Harshvardhan Unnithan

-## 👤 Who I Am
+## 👤 About Me
-I am a data analyst 📊 driven by impact.
-Want to  help businesses make smarter decisions.
+Hey, I’m Harsh from Pune, India

+I like breaking down problems into clear steps that lead to solutions.
+I enjoy working with **Python** and **SQL**, though I’ll admit **DAX** sometimes keeps me on my toes 😅.
+My dashboards are designed for impact and are easy to interpret and have a clean, minimalistic design .

-## 🚀 What I’m Currently Working On
+## 🚀 I Am Currently Working On
+Hospitality domain analysis project — analyzing pricing strategies and revenue optimization.

+## 📚 I Am Currently Learning
-- Expanding my skills in **Databricks** for big data analytics
+- **Databricks** for big data analytics
-- Learning **Power Automate** to streamline workflows and boost efficiency
+- **Power Automate** to streamline workflows and boost efficiency

 ## 🛠️ Tools I Use
+- **Excel**
 - **Python** (pandas, NumPy, scikit-learn)
 - **SQL Server**
 - **Power BI** (DAX, data visualization)
-- **Excel**

 ## 📫 How to Reach Me
 - Email: *unnithanharsh7@gmail.com*
 - [LinkedIn](https://www.linkedin.com/in/harshvardhan-unnithan-2653652b9/)
 - GitHub: *You’re already here!* 😄